SEC Charges Tesla CEO Elon Musk With Fraud For 'Funding Secured' Tweets (NASDAQ:TSLA)

 Tesla the company was not named in the suit, although sources close to the company told CNBC Tesla was also expecting to be sued.

-Tesla's stock was down more than 11 percent after market close to $271.31 per share.
+Tesla's stock was down about 10 percent after market close to $278 per share.

 Related Links: